 In Egyptian mythology, Osiris was the god of fertility, life, agriculture, death and resurrection.
-Osiris’ name meant powerful or mighty, and he was Egypt’s first pharaoh and king.
+Osiris’ name meant powerful or mighty, and according to tradition he was supposed to be Egypt’s first pharaoh and king.

 Let’s take a closer look at the myth of Osiris and examine its significance in Egyptian culture.

 Osiris was born to creator gods Geb and Nut.
 He was the first king to govern and rule the people of Egypt, and for this reason he was called Lord of the Earth.
 Osiris reigned with Isis, who was his queen and companion.

 Historians deduce that Osiris existed as a pre-dynastic deity, as either the ruler of the Underworld, or a god of fertility and growth.
 These pre-existing stories and tales were amalgamated into one coherent text, called the myth of Osiris.
 Some historians hypothesize that the myth could also be a reflection of a regional conflict in Egypt.

 The myth of Osiris took on an entirely new form when the Greeks colonized Egypt.
 The Greeks adapted the myth into their own context and merged the story of Osiris with that of the bull god, Apis.
 As a result, a syncretic deity was born under the name of Serapis.
 During the reign of Ptolemy I, Serapis became the chief God and patron of Alexandria.

 Below is a list of the editor’s top picks featuring the statue of Osiris.

 In Egyptian art and paintings, Osiris was depicted as a handsome man with black or green skin.
 The green skin was to represent his deceased status, as well as his association with rebirth.